-The Indiana Supreme Court disagreed, relying on the fact that under the current system we have in this country, a doctor’s medical bills do not equate to cost.
+The Indiana Supreme Court disagreed, relying on the fact that under the current system we have, a doctor’s medical bills do not equate to cost.
 But this makes every medical bill unreasonable on some level.
 Should the law be that you cannot introduce medical bills because the whole system is screwed up?
 I just don’t think it makes any sense.

 Look, I think the Defendant has every right to claim the medical bills are excessive.
-They certainly are in some cases and “the doctor overcharged” has to be fair game in every case.
+They are sometimes and “the doctor overcharged” has to be fair game in every case.
 Bring a witness, lay a foundation for the fair value, and let the jury decide the value of the medical services.
 But just tossing up a document and saying “Hey, this is what we think the medical bills are” without laying a foundation for the numbers seems just ridiculous.

-The other reason why this is a bad idea: more juror confusion.
-Juries are not told about whether the Defendant has insurance, whether the Plaintiff has health insurance, whether there are caps on damages, what the police report said and a whole host of other things that leaves them thinking the lawyers on both sides did not present all of the evidence.
+The other reason this is a bad idea: more juror confusion.
+Juries are not told about whether the Defendant has insurance, whether the Plaintiff has health insurance, whether there are caps on damages, what the police report said, and many other things that leaves them thinking the lawyers on both sides did not present all the evidence.
 Does it help this problem to give them numbers suggested as the fair value of medical services without being able to tell them where the numbers are coming from?

-Justice Brent E. Dickson writes a long dissent underscoring the logic articulated in this blog post plus a number of other theories why this is bad law that does not honor the letter or the spirit of the collateral source rule statute that I never would have thought of on my own.
+Justice Brent E. Dickson writes a long dissent underscoring the logic articulated in this blog post plus several other theories why this is a bad law that does not honor the letter or the spirit of the collateral source rule statute that I never would have thought of on my own.
 It is worth reading.